D - The Guru Granth Sahib Dictionary | Glossary

 righteousness, virtue, morality, goodness.

-Etymology: Apabhransh - dharamu; Prakrit - dhammo/dhamm; Sanskrit - dharma (धर्म - what is established, law, duty, right).
+Etymology : Apabhransh - dharamu; Prakrit - dhammo/dhamm; Sanskrit - dharma (धर्म - responsibility, law, customs, etc.).

 dhari